ss1611/CS220-AU-portfolio-1/index.md

 - [LinkedIn](https://www.linkedin.com/in/tedor)
 - [YouTube](https://www.youtube.com/c/Hofst%C3%A4dterKriszti%C3%A1n_tEd%C3%B6r/videos)

-Note: only link social media that you are happy for people to visit i.e. if your website is about a professional service (even your blog on something very specific that a few people could learn somehing from), you should not link it to  your social media account which is primarily for your personal use.
+Note: only link social media that you are happy for people to visit i.e. if your website gives information about a professional service, you should not link it to your social media account which is primarily for your personal use.

 <br>